Abir-Al-Arafat/zepto-apps-task1/README.md

-# 📦 Font Group MERN Stack Project
+# 📦 Font Group Management System

-A full-stack web application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) with **Bootstrap** for UI styling.
+A full-stack web application built using the Express.js, Node.js for backend and React.js with **Bootstrap** for UI styling.
 This project includes both the frontend and backend implementations.

 ---